 First, determine what accounts you need.
 For most people, it will be some combination of a checking account, savings account for mid-term savings goals, one or two retirement accounts, and perhaps a Health Savings Account and accounts designed specifically for kid’s college.
 Of course, some folks may find that having more accounts helps them manage their money better.
 Figure out what works for you.

 If you have multiple, old, obsolete accounts floating around, it’s time to start consolidating.
 Merge accounts where it makes sense, and close accounts that you don’t use.
 Get all of your money exactly where it needs to be.
 This is arguably the most difficult step in the process, but it’s important.

 These days, there are more different kinds of accounts than ever before.
 This is great because people have so many options, but it’s difficult because, well, there are so many options.
-If you’re looking for a simple account that has the ease of use of a checking account and the interest rate of a high-yield savings account, take a look at SoFi Money™.
-This could be an all-in-one cash management solution that you’re looking for.
+If you’re looking for a simple account that has the ease of use of a checking account and the interest rate of a high-yield savings account, take a look at SoFi Checking and Savings®.
+This could be an all-in-one checking and savings account that you’re looking for.

 Step Four: Track Your Spending

 Now that your goals have been decided and accounts are in place, it’s time to build out a framework for budgeting.
 And before you can build a budget, you have to take some time to track your spending.